rochoa85/mPARCE/README.md

 **2. Rosetta files of the included non-natural_amino acids**

-The second component is the compressed file `for_rosetta.tar.gz`, which contain the parameters that should be included in the Rosetta installation paths.
+The second component are the files containing the parameters that should be included in the Rosetta installation paths.
 Specifically, the folders and files are:

 - pdb-ncaa: Folder with all the parameter files .params that should be located at: `<ROSETTA_PATH>/main/database/chemical/residue_type_sets/fa_standard/residue_types`
 - residue_types.txt: File with the definition of all the residues, including the new NNAA.
 The file should be located at: `<ROSETTA_PATH>/main/database/chemical/residue_type_sets/fa_standard`.